awsdocs/aws-private-ca-user-guide/doc_source/PCARestoreCA.md

 1. In the dialog box, choose **Restore** again\.

-1. If successful, the status of the private CA is set to its pre\-deletion state\.
+1. If successful, the status of the private CA is set to its predeletion state\.
 Choose **Enable** on the **Actions** menu to change its status to `ACTIVE`\.
 If the private CA was in the `PENDING_CERTIFICATE` state at the time of deletion, you must import a CA certificate into the private CA before you can activate it\.

 ## Restoring a Private CA \(AWS CLI\)<a name="RestoreCli"></a>